taboca/browser-adaptation-dynamic-theme/README.md

 ## Discussions

-* Options - users should be able to customize what data from site is turned into the theme.
+### Calculations

+Currently, the calculation for theme color setting is based in page screen capture or alternatively page analysis depending on a user preference (meta theme-color).
+Some other approaches should be considered in the future:

+* Deeper graphics analysis;
+* Text color calculation heuristics;
+* Favicon analysis;

+### Proxy or filter for the page

+While site data is critical in this project, some initial pref work was done to demonstrate that the user could also define how the orchestration happen.
+At this stage the user can enable/disable:

+* Toolbar bottom border;
+* Toolbar highlight;
+* SVG gradient;

+Other possible user-custom features could include:

 * Https only - As an example, should only https sites have such color?

-* When navbar — If the site has navbar, adapts to navbar and removes the bottom border of the theme;
+* When navbar — If the site has navbar, adapts to navbar and removes the bottom border of the theme.

 ### When a theme information is present in an HTML page